 All projects seeking capital funding must be included in the Capital Plan to be eligible for inclusion in the fiscally-constrained 5-year Capital Improvement Program (CIP).
 Whereas the Capital Plan includes all of the potential capital needs the SFMTA could invest in, the 5-year CIP and 2-year Capital Budget are constrained by projected and awarded revenue; only projects and phases that are substantially funded can move forward for further review and approval.
-The figure on the next page provides an overview of the Capital Plan's role in the Capital Planning Process.
+The figure below provides an overview of the Capital Plan's role in the Project Development Process.